Skip to content

 The design of the VO-DML definition has been driven mainly by obtaining a usable and relatively compact XML serialization, tables are children of Schema, columns and ForeignKeys are children of tables, and the columns of ForeignKeys are references to columns defined in tables.
 Although columns are the only things that are referenced, and consequently the only model elements that actually need identifiers in XML terms, the NaturalKey constraint (new to VO-DML 1.1) is used with most of the other elements so that no surrogate keys are created.
 The FKColumns being a direct composition of the ForeignKey does not have an obvious NaturalKey of its own, and so does get a surrogate key created in the TAP_SCHEMA.key_columns table.
 In addition is is "natural" for the VO-DML tooling is to create foreign keys to the "from" and "target" tables which results in extra from_column_table and target_column_table columns in the TAP_SCHEMA.key_columns table.

 In order for the columns to have a truly unique key in the XML serialization the column identifiers are made up from prefixing the column names with the table and schema names delimited with a period.
-The transformation from the XML serialzation into TAPSchema content has to manipulate these column names into the desired forms.
+The transformation from the XML serialization into TAPSchema content has to manipulate these column names into the desired forms.

 Issues with TAPSchema